renuo/applications-setup-guide/sparkpost_&_mailtrap.md

 **Testing (Mailtrap)**

 - Login: operations@renuo.ch
-- The Email will be catched by Mailtrap and not forwarded to the intended receiver
+- The Email will be caught by Mailtrap and not forwarded to the intended receiver
 - You can login to Mailtrap to see the sent email

 ## Sparkpost